microsoft/Microsoft-365-Defender-Hunting-Queries/Execution/office-apps-launching-wscipt.md

 This query was originally published in the threat analytics report, *Trickbot: Pervasive & underestimated*.

 [Trickbot](https://attack.mitre.org/software/S0266/) is a very prevalent piece of malware with an array of malicious capabilities.
-Originally designed to steal banking credentials, it has since evolved into a modular trojan that can deploy other malware, disable security software, and perform command and control.
+Originally designed to steal banking credentials, it has since evolved into a modular trojan that can deploy other malware, disable security software, and perform command-and-control (C2) operations.

 Trickbot is frequently spread through email.
 An attacker will send a target a message with an attachment containing a malicious macro.
 If the target enables the macro, it will write a JScript Encoded (JSE) file to disk (JScript is a Microsoft dialect of ECMAScript).
 The JSE file will then be launched using *[wscript.exe](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/wscript)* to perform a variety of malicious tasks, particularly reconnaissance.